harbur/docker-sdlc/README.md

 <pre>
 cd redmine
-docker login quay.io               # You need a Harbur TOKEN to access the containers FQDN=redmine.myfullyqualified.domain.name fig up -d redmineHarbur echo "Redmine can be accessed at: $(docker port redmine_redmineHarbur_1 80)" fig logs
+docker login quay.io               # You need a Harbur TOKEN to access the containers FQDN=redmine.myfullyqualified.domain.name docker-compose up -d redmineHarbur echo "Redmine can be accessed at: $(docker port redmine_redmineHarbur_1 80)" docker-compose logs
 </pre>

 Login using the default username and password: